dakotawicker/dakotawicker/README.md

 ## 🎯 My Goals

-- Become a well-rounded backend or cybersecurity-focused developer by 2026
+- Become a well-rounded backend developer by 2026
 - Develop scalable tools and systems that solve real problems
 - Maintain discipline through consistent learning, fitness, and self-improvement